bolducke/bolducke.github.io/_projects/websites.md

 </div>

 With great friends, I help organize small events where people would play together on different type of games from the evening through the morning.
 (This is why we named the event "Quart de Nuit" [Night Shift]) We did 3-4 events at a Gaming Cafe and were able to regroup 30 people.
 Then, we decided to go bigger and loan a room.
 We try to have a karaoke, a screen with the competition, a local gaming stands to play together, some gaming board games and a bar.
 We decided that we needed a website so that it would be simpler to be paid.
 Sadly, the pandemic happened and we had to cancel everyting.

+I was responsible of the overall backend/frontend communication with the API.

 ### Overall Requirements
 * Countdown